kelby-kies/Intro-to-Python/tutorial.md

 #### Built in Python functions
 Python has many built in functions.

 Example 1:`print(value)`.
 Here the variable named `value` is the input value into the `print()` and the print function will take that value and print it to the standard out.

 Example 2:`abs(-14)`.
 Here the `-14` is the input value into the `abs()`. `abs()` will return the absolute value of whatever object is passed into it.

+Example 3: `len('string')`.
+The length function is used to find the length of a give string or list.

 #### Importing new functions using Packages
 One can import a package with `import <package_name>` to load all of the functions of that package.